Tracking Ruby Errors on AWS Lambda

 Typical installation time: 1 minute

 Hi there!
-You've found Honeybadger's guide to AWS Lambda exception tracking.
+You’ve found Honeybadger’s guide to Ruby Exception and error tracking on AWS Lambda and Serverless.
 Once installed, Honeybadger will report exceptions wherever they may happen.

 If you’re new to Honeybadger, read our Getting Started guide to become familiar with our Ruby gem.
 For a refresher on working with exceptions in Ruby, check out the Honeybadger guide to Ruby exceptions.